-Now imagine that after several years of belonging to AquaVir, you find out that the CEO and board of AquaVir don’t like short people, and, in fact, through subtle screening methods, have excluded all people shorter than 5”6 from joining AquaVir.
+Now imagine that after several years of belonging to AquaVir, you find out that the CEO and board of AquaVir don’t like short people.
+In fact, through subtle screening methods, they have excluded all people shorter than 5”6 from joining AquaVir.
 You are 5”7.

-This discovery disturbs you, and then you also find out that the AquaVir owners have been quietly and systematically working to drive all other water clubs out of business or buy them up so that they can have a monopoly on the water club business.
+This discovery alone disturbs you.
+And then you also find out that the AquaVir owners have been quietly and systematically working to drive all other water clubs out of business or buy them up.
+They want to have a monopoly on the water club business.
 And they still plan to exclude all adults that are shorter than 5”6.

-When you find this out, you worry about folks much shorter than you and how they will have consistent access to clean drinking water, and you are angered by this blatant act of discrimination.
+When you find this out, you worry about folks much shorter than you.
+You worry about how they will have consistent access to clean drinking water, and you are angered by this blatant act of discrimination.

 In addition, many key religious, political, and entrepreneurial leaders of the state you live in are members of OEP, and so all members of the organization are connected to influential people and usually get very good jobs because of these connections.
 You love being a part of OEP, but in recent months you have been troubled by odd reports.

 You have heard that many of the top leaders in OEP have an irrational fear of red-haired people and that this paranoia has long been a part of the history of OEP.
 In fact, you hear stories of the early days of OEP, which was founded in the 1700s, of OEP leaders holding Red Hunts in which they hunted down red-haired people and beat them up or, in worse cases, killed them.